rueckstiess/digital-garden/content/garden/building-a-digital-garden/index.md

 2. Pretty code blocks with syntax highlighting
 3. Support for images, math equations and diagrams

-### A new project in the near year --- ground-breaking! 🙄
+### A new project in the new year --- ground-breaking! 🙄

 With some free time over the holidays, and filled with that _new-year's-resolution_ energy, I decided to finally start afresh and create a new digital space for my thoughts.